-About Pierre Pups

-A new service of Pheasantland Industries, Pierre Pups would provide dog daycare and grooming services at its industry annex located near the South Dakota Women's Prison campus in Pierre.
+reasan 2021 PROPOSAL ADDITION OF NEW INDUGTRY Dog Daycare & Grooming Submitted by Stefany Bawek Director, Pheasantland Industries About Pierre Pups A new service of Pheasantland Industries, Pierre Pups would provide dog daycare and grooming services at its industry annex to be located near the South Dakota Women's Prison campus in Pierre.
 A team of specially-selected inmate handlers will be responsible for providing the care and grooming of the enrolled dogs.
 Each care and grooming worker will undergo extensive hands-on instruction and complete coursework to achieve a high level of expertise.

-If approved, Pierre Pups would be overseen by Pheasantland Industries and be operated full-time at the Women's Prison.
+If approved, Pierre Pups would become the tenth traditional industry shop overseen by Pheasantland Industries, and the first to be operated full-time at the Women's Prison since the Data Entry & Scan Bureau was closed at the end of FY 2017.

+Proposed Services

 The Pierre Pups services will be available Monday thru Friday in Pierre to Pheasantland Industries customers on a first come, first served basis by appointment.
 Dogs live at home and will be dropped off at our care facility before being escorted by full-time staff where their care is turned over to an experienced team of inmate dog care and grooming workers.
 Customers will provide all food, treats, and toys, as well as a leash and collar.
 Any associated veterinary care will be the responsibility of the owner/customer and restrictions may apply for dogs with medical issues or those requiring medication dispensed during the day.
 All grooming will be subject to the owner's approval and individualized to meet a dog's immediate and/or long-term needs.
 These prison systems have dog programs.